+schizophrenia field-how to leverage technology to enhance illness self-management and care engagement in resource-limited-service contexts.
+The study was funded by the Canadian Institutes of Health Research in January 2020 and received Institutional Review Board approval on August 13, 2020.
+This study plans to begin recruiting in January 2021 and will be completed within 3 years.
+Data collection is projected to begin in January 2021.

+Resources

+• Program website

+a4i

+Webinars

-Figure 5.
-The A4i Application Link: Feasibility and outcomes of a multi-function mobile health approach for the schizophrenia spectrum: App4Independence (A4i) Examining a Digital Health Approach for Advancing Schizophrenia Illness Self-Management and Provider Engagement: Protocol for a Feasibility Trial A4i: Bringing digital health to one of healthcare's most challenging and costly domains: Severe and persistent mental illness - Dr. Sean Kidd at MOVES22 Saint Elizabeth Healthcare (SE Health): Ring of Support Ring of Support (RoS) is a program which supports both caregivers/care providers and the seniors they are caring for.
+A4i: Bringing digital health to one of healthcare's most challenging and costly domains: Severe and persistent mental illness - Dr. Sean Kidd at MOVES22

+Press releases

+CAMH embraces the future of digital health

+Addressing complexities in recovery with severe mental illness (SMI)

+Pamphlet

+Predictive Insights, Support and Care Coordination in Complex Behavioural Health

+Program partners

+Centre for Addiction and Mental Health, MEMOTEXT Inc

+Saint Elizabeth Healthcare (SE Health): Ring of Support

+Ring of Support (RoS) is a program which supports both caregivers/care providers and the seniors they are caring for.
 RoS is a personalized digital engagement system incorporating the use of Amazon Alexa/IVR technology to prolong independence for seniors at home and provide peace of mind while reducing the burden of stress for caregivers.
 A user experience evaluation was conducted with 50-60 SE health home care clients in the Central East LHIN in Ontario.
 The objective of this study was to get an understanding of the overall experience, preferences, and interests of seniors and their caregivers.
 We are currently working with the SE futures team on commercialization of Ring of Support and have conducted numerous market research surveys which have shown strong interest in the product.

-Figure 6.
+Figure 8.
 Poster presentation 2019 Canadian Frailty Network Conference, Canada Outcomes: 100% of the users communicated using IVR, Alexa, and SMS, with IVR being the most popular modality both for seniors and caregivers.
 87% of users reported high satisfaction with the services and caregivers reacted extremely positively to being notified of updates about their loved ones.
 We were able to evaluate user preferences for modalities, interests, and abilities of older adults.
 We were also able to provide the technical and operational feasibility of the solution after having done change management with the virtual nurse team and implement it within a clinical environment.
-4.2 Academic Research Programs McMaster University: DESI DESI is a program piloted with McMaster University that determines if a culturally personalized nutrition intervention delivered by a health coach improves blood sugar levels and reduces the incidence of gestational diabetes in South Asian women to a greater extent than usual nutrition advice.
-DESI consists of a clinical health coaching portal and SMS program to facilitate diet and exercise.
-Link: DESI: Diet and Physical Activity Intervention in S. Asian Women at Risk of Gestational Diabetes - Dr. Russell de Souza at MOVES22
+4.2 Academic Research Programs SickKids Research Institute: KiT Program description Researchers at the SickKids Research Institute, together with adolescents and emerging adults and paediatric and adult T1D providers and MEMOTEXT, co-designed a text message-based intervention, Keeping in Touch (KiT), to deliver tailored transition support for youth living with type 1 diabetes (T1D).
+The researchers aim to test the effectiveness of KiT on diabetes self-efficacy in a randomised controlled trial.
+Outcomes The study protocol and accompanying documents were approved, details of which are provided below.